Mix-Stef/Intrinsic-Properties-of-Manifolds/README.md

 # Intrinsic-Properties-of-Manifolds
-Using SymPy (Python's symbolic computation package) to compute as many intrinsic properties of a manifold as possible.
+Using SymPy (Python's symbolic computation package, version 1.11.1) to compute as many intrinsic properties of a manifold as possible.

 #### Goal: